addel/IDV-NET5/README.md

 Go in your repository folder:
 open terminal or CMD and tape:
-"dotnet ef migration add init"
+"dotnet ef migrations add nameyouwant"
 "dotnet ef database update"

+to remove a migration:
+"dotnet ef migrations remove"